TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 13/Exodus 13.12.md

 ---

-that thou shalt set apart unto Jehovah all that openeth the womb, and every firstling which thou hast that cometh of a beast; the males shall be Jehovah's.
+that you shall set apart to Yahweh all that opens the womb, and every firstborn which you have that comes from an animal.
+The males shall be Yahweh's.